 by Doug Short

 Here are the lead paragraphs from the Employment Situation Summary released this morning by the Bureau of Labor Statistics:

-Total nonfarm payroll employment increased by 223,000 in April, and the unemployment rate was essentially unchanged at 5.4 percent, the U.S. Bureau of Labor Statistics reported today.
-Job gains occurred in professional and business services, health care, and construction.
-Mining employment continued to decline.
+Total nonfarm payroll employment increased by 223,000 in June, and the unemployment rate declined to 5.3 percent, the U.S. Bureau of Labor Statistics reported today.
+Job gains occurred in professional and business services, health care, retail trade, financial activities, and in transportation and warehousing.

 Here is a snapshot of the monthly percent change in Nonfarm Employment since 2000.

 The unemployment peak for the current cycle was 10.0% in October 2009.
 The chart here shows the pattern of unemployment, recessions and the S&P Composite since 1948.

 Unemployment is usually a lagging indicator that moves inversely with equity prices (top series in the chart).
 Note the increasing peaks in unemployment in 1971, 1975 and 1982.
 The mirror relationship appears to be repeating itself with the most recent and previous bear markets.